Providing 21st Century Learning to Support the New Educational Philosophy for Technical Education

 Coastal Engineering Co. has worked with Drummey Rosane Anderson architects to provide civil engineering and surveying services for the design and construction of the new technical high school that houses 650 students.
 The new building provides two wings of academic classrooms, a large space for vocational shops, and additional height and access for the construction and transportation shops.
 The design includes 22 general classrooms, 2 small group/flex spaces, 6 science classroom/labs, 2 art/maker spaces, and 17 vocational/technical shops/classrooms grouped around each technical discipline to foster a sense of collaboration.

 There are 15 different curricula tracks taught in the school, divided into 5 “academies.”
 The construction, transportation, health and wellness and STEAM academies have their own sections in the building with vocational shops and classrooms in each.
 The STEAM Academy represents science, technology, engineering, arts and math, with a focus on design and visual communications, engineering and information technology.
 The construction academy focuses on carpentry, electrical, plumbing, HVAC and horticulture.
 The transportation academy focuses on auto collision, auto technology and marine services.
 The health and wellness academy focuses on health technology, dental, culinary arts and cosmetology.

 Featuring three stories, the new school is designed to fit into the topography along the eastern edge of the property.
-When it’s ready for use in 2021, the old school will be demolished to make room for parking and new sports fields.
+The old school is currently being demolished to make room for parking and new sports fields.